-In this article, we’ll untangle the third element, societal norms and beliefs.
-And we’ll take a look at how society can impact, shape, and even cause eating disorders.
+Eating disorders are biopsychosocial disorders, meaning they have biological, psychological, and social causes.
+Therefore, eating disorders are heavily influenced by social norms and beliefs.
+In this article we’ll take a look at how society can impact, shape, and even cause eating disorders.
 We’ll also provide some tips for parents who want to help their child recover.

-The societal norms and beliefs linked to eating disorder development
+Social norms and beliefs linked to eating disorders

-The five major societal norms and beliefs that are associated with eating disorder development are:
+Our society promotes unhealthy body norms and beliefs.
+These norms and beliefs have a significant impact on eating disorders.
+The four major societal norms and beliefs that are associated with eating disorder development are:

-- Sexism: women are expected to be small, and men are expected to be strong
+- Sex and gender norms: women are expected to be small, and men are expected to be strong

 - Beauty standards: <5% of the population meets current beauty standards